-Respondents were provided with a list of barriers to accessing housing (including an open-ended response), and asked to indicate any difficulties they had experienced (see Table 5.1).
-Almost half (49.5 percent) reported having experienced some difficulty in obtaining housing (excluding responses for 'other').
-Immigrants and refugees/claimants alike both found that language and size of family were their greatest obstacles in finding housing, while religion and disability were the least frequently cited barriers.
-Despite the similarities, there was some variability between the groups.
+Respondents were provided with a list of barriers to accessing housing (including an open-ended response), and asked to indicate any difficulties they had experienced (see Table 5.1).15 Almost half (49.5 percent) reported having experienced some difficulty in obtaining housing (excluding responses for 'other').
+Immigrants and refugees/claimants alike both found that language and size of family were their greatest obstacles in finding housing, while religion

-Respondents were asked to check all that apply.
+15 Respondents were asked to check all that apply.